 Section 7.1 Management of Corporation.
 Consistent with these Bylaws, the business and affairs of the Corporation shall be managed by or under the direction of a board of directors.
-The duties of the board will include, but will not be limited to the following: (1) govern the Corporation and oversee all of its activities; (2) establish and oversee all organizational groups; (3) oversee accomplishment of all functions set forth in any delegation or other agreement with NERC or any governmental entity related to development, monitoring and enforcement of Reliability Standards and related matters; (4) approve, revise and enforce Organizational Standards, Member data and information requirements and related confidentiality requirements; (5) establish compliance monitoring procedures and requirements, and penalties and sanctions for non-compliance for Organizational Standards; (6) impose penalties and sanctions for violation of Organizational Standards consistent with these Bylaws and the procedures approved by the board (7) establish and approve an annual budget; (8) represent the Corporation in legal and regulatory proceedings; (8) hire the president.
+The duties of the board will include, but will not be limited to the following: (1) govern the Corporation and oversee all of its activities; (2) establish and oversee all organizational groups; (3) oversee accomplishment of all functions set forth in any delegation or other agreement with NERC or any governmental entity related to development, monitoring and enforcement of Reliability Standards and related matters; (4) approve, revise and enforce Member data and information requirements and related confidentiality requirements; (5) establish and approve an annual budget; (6) represent the Corporation in legal and regulatory proceedings; (7) hire the president.
 The board of directors shall select a chair and a vice-chair from among the members of the board.
 The board may establish board committees as appropriate.